 Through the CVBI, Audubon Vermont's conservation biologists offer technical assistance to individual landowners in the ChamplainValley.
 Biologists visit grassland, wetland and shrubland habitats and assess the quality of the habitats as well as offer practical recommendations for protecting and enhancing those habitats for priority bird species.
 Where appropriate, Audubon biologists inform landowners about cost-sharing opportunities through the Vermont NRCS Environmental Quality (EQIP) Incentive Programs.
 Much of the work in partnership with NRCS is funded through a 3-year NRCS Conservation Innovation Grant.

 In addition, Audubon Vermont is partnering with the Vermont Electric Power Company (VELCO) to survey their transmission rights-of-way (ROW) in the Champlain Valley for priority shrubland birds.
 The VELCO ROW provides an opportunity for long-term habitat management for priority bird species as well as other species dependent on early successional habitat.
-This work also gives Audubon the opportunity to connect with landowners who have property within and adjacent to the ROW so as to greatly expand this habitat type within the valley.
+Vermont Audubon chapter volunteers surveyed designated focus areas within the ROW in the spring of 2012 and 2013.
+Seven early successional bird species were targeted in the survey.
+In conjunction with a graduate student at the University of Vermont, Audubon biologists are currently working closely with VELCO staff to develop management techniques that will enhance the shrubland habitat within the ROW and beyond.
+This work also gives Audubon the opportunity to connect with landowners who have property within and adjacent to the ROW so as to improve this habitat type within the valley.

 Audubon's habitat assessments provide the information landowners need to make positive conservation decisions on their land.
 For example, landowners with open fields may delay mowing fields until after July 15th each year.
 Where possible, landowners should maintain old fields and forest edges in early-successional habitat.
 Audubon Vermont has worked with the towns of Charlotte and Hinesburg to manage town land for priority bird species.
 These public properties are demonstrations of some of the management actions recommended for bird habitat enhancements.
 Additional recommendations for managing bird habitat on private can be found at Audubon at Home.